ttscoff/niftymenu/docs/README.md

 If you double-click a menu item, it gets highlighted as the selected item with an additional contrasting halo around it.
 Shift-double-click to highlight the entire hierarchy of clicks to that menu item.

 You can add an arrow to the right of the selected item by Option-clicking it.
+Add a callout to a keyboard shortcut by Option-clicking on the shortcut.

 You can also toggle the standard OS checkmark on the left of the item using Command-click.
 The arrow style (circle or arrow) can be toggled using the preference controls.

 ### Zoomable